 Airports are not the most vegan-friendly places that exist but this is changing slowly, too.
 After a smooth check-in at Helsinki Airport, we stopped by Uppercrust at T2, near the departure gates.
 They offer speciality coffees with plant-based milk options.
-I ordered a cappuccino with oatmilk to go, in my reusable bamboo cup.
+I ordered a oat cappuccino, to-go in my reusable bamboo cup.

-This meal was pre-ordered (vegan option available) when I booked the flight tickets with Norwegian Air.
-This is what we got: Couscous with veggies – it was warm and well flavoured.
-It wasn’t too filling and considering the price (11 €) we paid for it, wasn’t a lot.
-There was no bread or anything on the side.
-Can’t expect much on a budget airline now.
-The reusable fork was mine, by the way.
-Just a small tip to avoid plastic – don’t accept the one use cutlery given on flights.
+This meal was pre-ordered (vegan option) when I booked the tickets with Norwegian Air.
+We got: Veggie Couscous – it was warm and well flavoured but not too filling and considering the price (11 €), not much.
+There was no bread or anything on the side – can’t expect much on a budget airline now.
+The reusable fork was mine, just a small tip to avoid plastic – don’t accept the one use cutlery given on flights.

 35600 Puerto del Rosario, Las Palmas, Spain

 The first stop for lunch upon our arrival at Fuerteventura: found this top-rated restaurant on HappyCow, located in the capital of Puerto del Rosario, about 15 minutes by car from the airport.
 We arrived there at 11AM when they were just opening.
 Ordered a tropical Mango -Papaya smoothie first and then chose our mains – Mango and Avocado Tartare plate and a ‘Fish and Chips’ plate.
 I must say that I ate dessert before the main course.

 Calle Almte.
 Nelson, 3, 35660 Corralejo, Las Palmas, Spain

 We dined at this fully plant-based restaurant a couple of times while staying in Corralejo.
 The cuisine is varied – there’s Asian, Indian, Italian and Canarian dishes.
-It is run by two friendly women, who speak to you in Spanish (even if you do not understand :D) and English.
+It is run by two friendly women, who speak to you in Spanish (even if you do not understand :D).
 We went with the buffet option (a fixed price of around 15€, comparable to prices in Finland) and ate as much as we could.

 La Sombra, 35637 Betancuria, Las Palmas, Spain

 Ordering food: The staff had an idea what was vegan so told us that there were two vegan burgers on the menu – the Beyond and a falafel burger, and that they didn’t have vegan cheese (at the moment?).
 So we ordered one of each, without any cheese.
 I don’t bother about cheese because it’s not healthy in any way and best to skip.
 My falafel burger was alright – crispy and a filling patty.
 Would recommend this place for the atmosphere and location.

-Las tapas de Miguel
+6. Las tapas de Miguel

 Calle Piragua, 5, 35625 Morro Jable, Las Palmas, Spain

-Punta Elena Beach THe
+7. Punta Elena Beach

 Av.
 Corralejo Grandes Playas, 83, 35660 Corralejo, Las Palmas, Spain